FernandoGM15/appOfEmpires/README.md

 #App of empires

-This is a app, made with react and redux
+This is an app, made with react and redux